-Individuals who are eligible for Medicaid most of the time don’t have to pay a monthly premium for benefits; however, there are some exceptions.
-In some cases, people receiving Social Security benefits have a nominal deduction depending on total income and resources, to help supplement the cost of Medicaid coverage.
+Individuals eligible for Medicaid don’t have to pay a monthly premium for benefits; however, there are some exceptions.
+In some cases, people receiving Social Security benefits have a nominal deduction depending on total income and resources to help supplement the cost of Medicaid coverage.

 - Medical coverage includes the most common forms of health care.
-Medical benefits cover the same health care services covered by Medicare as well as some services that Medicare does not cover.
+Medical benefits cover the same health care services covered by Medicare and some services that Medicare does not cover.

 - Medicaid also pays Medicare premiums, deductibles, and copayments for people who are part of both programs.